Dossier · Research-Context Dosage

 BPC-157 is not approved for human use by the FDA or any other major regulatory agency as of 2025.
 Every dose figure on this page describes what was studied in preclinical animal models or reported in small human pilot studies — not what is recommended, prescribed, or appropriate for human administration.
 The framing throughout is 'studied at X µg/kg in species Y via route Z.' Nothing here constitutes medical advice, clinical guidance, or a prescription.

 With that framing established, the preclinical dosage literature for BPC-157 is unusually wide in its range.
 The compound has been studied at doses spanning twelve orders of magnitude — from 10 picograms per kilogram to 20 milligrams per kilogram — across six routes of administration in rodents, dogs, and three small human cohorts.
+Understanding what was studied, and how the outcomes varied across that range, is the purpose of this page.

 Preclinical Dose Range and Routes Studied

 The most commonly used preclinical dose in rodent models is 10 micrograms per kilogram (10 µg/kg) by intraperitoneal injection.
 This dose appears across gastric protection, liver protection, tendon healing, anastomosis healing, NSAID counteraction, and ischemia-reperfusion protection studies.
-At this dose, researchers have consistently documented protective effects without adverse findings.[1][8][12]
+At this dose, researchers have consistently documented protective effects without adverse findings [1][8][9][10][12].

 A lower dose of 10 nanograms per kilogram (10 ng/kg) — one thousandth of the 10 µg/kg dose — has been studied extensively and found equipotent to the higher dose in multiple models.
-Achilles tendon-to-bone healing, intestinal anastomosis promotion, liver protection, and NSAID-toxicity counteraction have all been documented at 10 ng/kg as well as at 10 µg/kg.[11][18]
+Achilles tendon-to-bone healing, intestinal anastomosis promotion, liver protection, and NSAID-toxicity counteraction have all been documented at 10 ng/kg as well as at 10 µg/kg [11][18].
 This dose-equivalence across a thousandfold range is a feature of the published literature that authors have noted as unusual but consistent.

-An ultra-low dose of 10 picograms per kilogram (10 pg/kg) was studied in the Achilles detachment model, producing measurable improvements in Achilles Functional Index and biomechanical parameters.[11]
+An ultra-low dose of 10 picograms per kilogram (10 pg/kg) was studied in the Achilles detachment model, producing measurable improvements in Achilles Functional Index and biomechanical parameters [11].

 Pharmacokinetics: Half-Life, Bioavailability, and Clearance

-The most comprehensive published pharmacokinetic dataset for BPC-157 is He et al. (2022) in Frontiers in Pharmacology, which characterized absorption, distribution, metabolism, and excretion across three escalating intramuscular doses in both Sprague-Dawley rats and beagle dogs, plus a single intravenous dose in each species.[13]
+The most comprehensive published pharmacokinetic dataset for BPC-157 is He et al. (2022) in Frontiers in Pharmacology, which characterized absorption, distribution, metabolism, and excretion across three escalating intramuscular doses in both Sprague-Dawley rats and beagle dogs, plus a single intravenous dose in each species [13].

-Pharmacokinetics were linear across all doses studied — no saturation kinetics, no dose-dependent accumulation.[13]
+Pharmacokinetics were linear across all doses studied — no saturation kinetics, no dose-dependent accumulation [13].
 Primary tissue distribution was to kidney, liver, stomach, spleen, and thymus.
-Brain accumulation was minimal.
+Brain accumulation was minimal [13].
 Excretion occurred via urine and bile.

-Metabolism: BPC-157 breaks down primarily into proline and the other constituent amino acids of its 15-amino-acid sequence, which re-enter normal amino acid metabolic pathways.[13]
-This pathway produces no documented toxic metabolites and is mechanistically consistent with the compound’s endogenous origin from human gastric juice protein.
+Metabolism: BPC-157 breaks down primarily into proline and the other constituent amino acids of its 15-amino-acid sequence, which re-enter normal amino acid metabolic pathways [13].
+This pathway produces no documented toxic metabolites and is mechanistically consistent with the compound's endogenous origin from human gastric juice protein.

 Human Pilot Dosing: What Was Administered